lisswart/Flatiron-ACC-phase-1-project/readme.md

 4. [x] users should be able to type in a word and have the option to search for short definition, or full definition, or defined run-on phrases, or

-5. [ ] to look in thesaurus and retrieve a list of synonyms and antonyms
+5. [-] to look in thesaurus and retrieve a list of synonyms and antonyms

 API used:
 https://www.dictionaryapi.com/products/api-learners-dictionary
+Query options:  headwords, stems

 project is evaluated on the following six criteria: